Inside the NFL: HBO

 The show was taped in a New York City studio on Wednesday and aired at various times throughout the week beginning Wednesday nights at 10 p.m.
 Eastern Time.

-Showtime
+Showtime and Paramount

-The show is taped at NFL Films' headquarters in Mount Laurel, New Jersey on Tuesday and aired at various times throughout the week beginning Tuesday nights at 9 p.m.
+The show was taped at NFL Films' headquarters in Mount Laurel, New Jersey on Tuesday and aired at various times throughout the week beginning Tuesday nights at 9 p.m.
 Eastern Time.
 Greg Gumbel was replaced in September 2015 by Adam Schein of CBS Sports, with Brown returning in 2016 as host and Schein taking a supporting role.

+The CW

+The show continues to be produced by NFL Films, led by executive producers Ross Ketover, Pat Kelleher and Keith Cossrow.
+Season 47 aired on Tuesdays at 8 p.m.
+ET.
+Due to WWE NXT airing on Tuesdays, season 48 airs on Fridays at 9 p.m.
+ET (where same-week encores aired in 2023) starting on August 30, 2024, later it was moved to Wednesdays at 9 p.m.
+ET in October.